-Suggested regulatory change: The draft Renewables Directive states that consumers living in a single apartment block or located in the same commercial or shared services site should be considered as being an individual self-consumer, which is very welcome.
+The draft Renewable Energy Directive states that consumers living in a single apartment block or located in the same commercial or shared services site should be considered as being an individual self-consumer, which is very welcome.
+This could be widened to consumers within the same branch of the distribution grid.

+33 Such as in the Proposal for a Directive of the European Parliament and of the Council amending Directive 2010/31/EU on the energy performance of buildings.
+Available here: http://ec.europa.eu/energy/sites/ener/files/documents/1_en_act_part1_v10.pdf.
 This provision should be made more specific so that is allows for a single PV installation to supply more than one metering point (a maximum number could be stipulated) and still benefit from support and be exempted from taxes, surcharges and grid tariffs.
-The Renewables Directive could also be amended to specify that consumers within a shared building should be allowed to use shared wires and cables within that building to transfer electricity from roof to metering point without being considered to have used the public grid.
+The Renewable Energy Directive could also be amended to specify that consumers within a shared building should be allowed to use shared wires and cables within that building to transfer electricity from roof to metering point without being considered to have used the public grid.
 This is currently the case in Germany and is being considered in Austria.